MicroEJ/docs/ApplicationDeveloperGuide/nls.rst

          العربية

-In order to display correctly this such a message with MicroVG, the :ref:`complex layout <section_vg_font_complex>` must be used.
+In order to render correctly such a message with MicroVG, the :ref:`complex layout <section_vg_font_complex>` must be used.
 This means that the font must contain substitution tables that the rendering engine can read and apply.
-If these conditions are not met, the display may be incorrect.
+If these conditions are not met, the rendering may be incorrect.
-It is also important to note that using a complex font has a cost in terms of flash storage (due to the increased size of the TTF file and the addition of complex layout algorithms) as well as in runtime (due to the time required to apply the substitution tables).
+It is also important to note that using a complex font has a cost in terms of flash storage (due to the increased size of the TTF file and the addition of complex layout algorithms) as well as in run time (due to the time required to apply the substitution tables).

 .. tabs::